devgateway/amp/amp-portal/sites/all/modules/contrib/features/README.txt

   Write a new feature in code containing the components listed.
   If called with no arguments, display a list of available components.
   If called with one argument, take the argument as a component name and attempt to create a feature with the same name.

   The option '--destination=foo' may be used to specify the path (from Drupal root) where the feature should be created.
-The default destination is 'sites/all/modules'.
+The default destination is 'sites/all/modules', though this can be overridden via the Features settings page.

 - `drush features-update [feature name]`